jenciso/kind-provision/README.md

 ## Overview

-This repo contains the install instructions for create a Kubernetes cluster using [Kind](https://kind.sigs.k8s.io/)
+This repo contains the install instructions for create a Kubernetes cluster using [Kind](https://kind.sigs.k8s.io/) with all theses components:

+* MeltaLB
+* Ingress Nginx
+* External-DNS
+* Cert-Manager
+* Kube-Replicator
+* Metrics Server
+* Kuberntes Dashboard

 ## Prerequisites